 Translations/reprints: None known

-Cora Street is receiving trophies for all winning all the running events at an inter-school sports event, with the as-yet unwon Victory Cup as the ultimate prize for winning all the running events.
+Cora Street is receiving trophies for so far winning all the running events at an inter-school sports event, with the as-yet unwon Victory Cup as the ultimate prize for winning all the running events.
 Cora has her eyes on this cup, and now only the cross-country event stands between her and winning it.

 The presenter, Lady Sarah, is puzzled as to why only Cora’s parents are applauding.
 Not even Cora’s own school is doing so.
 The girls mutter that it’s all such a drag because Cora always wins.
 Winning is all she cares about, and this has made her unpopular at school.
 One of the girls then says she can remember when Cora didn’t win anything and never minded it at all.
 She wonders why Cora has changed so much.

 Cora overhears the girls and goes off into a flashback of how things used to be and the reason for the change.
 It turns out that her parents are to blame.
 They kept putting Cora down because she was not winning sports trophies as they did when they were at school.
 Dad is particularly cruel: “Cora couldn’t beat a team of infants in a spoon and egg race!” he snarls as he prepares to throw his prized trophies into the loft because “now they remind me of something you’ll never do – win!”
 Cora puts them back, begging her father to give her more time.